Is Selling Hair Care On Amazon Fba Profitable

 Amazon FBA Fees for hair care Sellers

-Amazon FBA charges you a referral fee of 45% on hair care products—that's the highest rate on the platform.
-On top of that, you pay fulfillment fees (typically $3.50-$6.50 per unit depending on size and weight), storage fees ($0.87 per cubic foot monthly), and a hazmat surcharge of $27.50 per case (not per unit) for products containing alcohol or certain preservatives.
-A $25 bottle of shampoo costs you roughly $11.25 in referral fees alone, before fulfillment and hazmat charges even apply.
+Amazon charges you a referral fee of 45% on hair care products—this is the highest tier on the platform and it's brutal.
+On top of that, you pay fulfillment fees (typically $2.50-$4.50 per unit depending on size and weight), storage fees ($0.87 per cubic foot monthly in standard-size storage), and a 2.5% FBA weight-handling fee.
+On a $15 hair conditioner, you're looking at roughly $6.75 in referral fees alone, plus $3.00-$4.00 in fulfillment costs.
+That's 65%-67% of your revenue gone before COGS, advertising, and returns.

 Profit Margin Benchmarks